Artificial Disc Replacement

 Lumbar disc replacement is usually performed in patients whose primary complaint is low back pain without radiating pain, while cervical replacement is performed in patients who experience pain or weakness radiating into the arms as a major complaint, in addition to neck pain.

-• be 18 years of age or older (thought typically not older than 60 years of age);
+- 18 years of age or older (though typically not older than 60 years of age)

-AM I A CANDIDATE FOR A Artificial Disc Replacement?
+AM I A CANDIDATE FOR AN ARTIFICIAL DISC REPLACEMENT?

 How is artificial disc replacement performed?